Ferroic Polarization from Nonpolar Phonons: End Matter

 Self consistent electronic structural calculations were converged to within $10^{-7}$ eV in electronic energy and 0.001 eV/\AA~ was the convergence threshold for residual ionic forces in structural relaxations.
 Born effective charges were calculated using density functional perturbation theory (DFPT) \cite{gajdovs2006linear} with a stricter electronic convergence criterion of $10^{-9}$ eV.
 Tetrahedron smearing with Bl\"ochl corrections was applied for Brillouin-zone integrations.

-The cubic conventional cell lattice parameters ($N=4$) were 5.02 Å for HfO$_2$, 5.07 Å for ZrO$_2$, and 4.78 Å for the hypothetical fluorite TiO$_2$.
+The cubic conventional cell lattice parameters ($N=4$) were 5.02 Å for HfO$_2$, 5.07 Å for ZrO$_2$, and 4.78 Å for the hypothetical structure of zero-pressure fluorite TiO$_2$.
 A $\Gamma$-centered $7 \times 7 \times 7$ \textbf{k}-point mesh was used for structural relaxation, and a $9 \times 9 \times 9$ mesh was used for Born effective charge and charge density calculations.
 Charge densities were represented on a $120 \times 120 \times 120$ real-space grid.
 Convergence of the second-order dynamical charge $Z^{*(2)}$ was assessed using a $2 \times 2 \times 2$ supercell ($N=32$) and a $\Gamma$-centered $5 \times 5 \times 5$ \textbf{k}-point mesh.
 For SrTiO$_3$, the cubic lattice parameter was 3.86 Å. A 10-atom supercell ($N=2$) was employed to represent the $\mathrm{X}$-point modes, sampled using a $9 \times 9 \times 5$ \textbf{k}-point mesh.

 Space-group representations, mode definitions, and symmetry couplings were obtained from the Bilbao Crystallographic Server \cite{aroyo2011crystallography} and from FINDSYM, SMODES, and INVARIANTS in the ISOTROPY software suite \cite{hatch2003invariants,stokes2005findsym,stokes_isotropy}.
-Order parameters follow the normalization convention of Ref.~\cite{cowley1980structural}, which includes a factor of $\sqrt{N}$ based on the number of primitive cells:
+Order parameters follow the normalization convention which includes a factor of $\sqrt{N}$ based on the number of primitive cells \cite{cowley1980structural}:

-Multipole moments were computed using the following definition, with a cutoff radius $R = 1.32$ Å:
+The second-order mode effective charges are calculated using finite differences from eq.~(\ref{eq:2nd_mode}), using multiple absolute values of order parameters between 0.01-0.1 Å. Multipole moments were computed using the following definition, with a cutoff radius $R = 1.20$ Å:

-where $w_{\ell m}$ are the electric multipole moments, $\rho$ is the electron density, $T_{\ell m}$ are tesseral harmonic functions, $\ell$ is the orbital angular momentum quantum number, and $m$ is the magnetic quantum number.
+where $w_{\ell m}$ are the electric multipole moments, $\rho$ is the charge density (negative for positive electron density), $T_{\ell m}$ are tesseral harmonic functions, $\ell$ is the orbital angular momentum quantum number, and $m$ is the magnetic quantum number.
 Crystal structures were constructed and visualized using VESTA \cite{momma2011vesta}.

 ---The dipole moment in a unit cell can be expanded up to second order with respect to ionic sublattice displacements:

 Considering the situation where only two nonpolar modes $\lambda$ and $\mu$ are present, the second-order mode effective charge for these modes can be calculated by resolving each displacement $u_{\kappa \beta}$ to the modes' displacements $u_{\lambda,\kappa \beta}$ and $u_{\mu,\kappa \beta}$: \begin{widetext}